wcota/tictoc-fortran/README.md

 ## Usage

-Copy the file `src/tictoc.f90` or add the package as a dependence using the [Fortran Package Manager](https://fpm.fortran-lang.org/):
+Copy the file `src/tictoc.f90` or add the package as a dependence using the [Fortran Package Manager](https://fpm.fortran-lang.org/) (Fpm):

 ```toml
 [dependencies]